IDT-ITI/360-VSumm/README.md

 If you find our pruning method or pruned models useful in your work, please cite the following publication where this approach was proposed:

 # Acknowledgements
-This work was supported by the EU Horizon Europe and Horizon 2020 programmes under grant agreements 101070109 TransMIXR and 951911 AI4Media, respectively
+This work was supported by the EU's Horizon Europe and Horizon 2020 programmes under grant agreements 101070109 TransMIXR and 951911 AI4Media, respectively